jusstol/test-theFork/README.md

 ├── main.py                 <- entrypoint
 ├── sql
 │   ├── __init__.py
-│   └── db.py               <- connection to "gensdeconfiance" database
+│   └── db.py               <- connection to "thefork" database
 └── utils                   <- package for all sorts of utilities
     ├── __init__.py
     └── fs.py               <- functions to interract with the file system